arnaudh/magic-card-zoom/doc/How_it_works.md

-# Magic Card Zoom: how it works
+# MagicCardZoom: how it works

 MagicCardZoom is a browser extension to identify _Magic: the Gathering™_ cards in videos and streams.

 The way it works is by using a feature descriptor to detect points of interests (keypoints) from the video, and to match them to keypoints of cards coming from a pre-selected pool of cards.

+Note that the identification process is done entirely in the browser; no data is sent over the network, and therefore the user's data is kept private.

 <br/>